NCAR/wrfcloud/docs/Users_Guide/installation.rst

       .. code-block:: ini

         cat ${HOME}/.ssh/id_rsa.pub
+     If this file does not exist, refer to `this documentation <https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key>`_ to help generate one.
 5. After completing these steps, check the email address provided above to verify it.
 It takes approximately 10-20 minutes for the website to become available.

 6. Monitor the installation progress: